 Limoncello is traditionally served chilled as an Italian after-dinner drink in small chilled glasses.
 However, now you will probably notice it is used in a variety of cocktails and other recipes such as main dishes and desserts like cake, cheesecake, cookies, and more.

-For this cocktail recipe, you can use store-bought Limoncello from your favorite liquor store or you can make your own.
 As I mentioned above, Limoncello is generally made by steeping lemon zest and/or peels in alcohol then combined with simple syrup (a combination of sugar and water).
 Some people like their Limoncello sweeter than others so you may need to adjust the sugar to your personal preference.
 Here’s a quick recipe…

 - 10 lemons

 - 2 cups granulated sugar (to about 2 1/2 cups of sugar if you like it on the sweeter side)